 His parents explain that taking care of Jonas has been challenging.
 Eating, swallowing, and breathing is difficult, and he has no sense of smell.
 He attends the kindergarten five days a week for just a few hours in the company of a nurse.
 Jonas also has a nurse to watch him while he sleeps at home due to his breathing problems.
 He also wears hearing aids, glasses, and visits the hospital for therapies to help manage the diverse symptoms.

 Being the first parents to experience the problem, Jonas’ parents formed an association in a bid to support other CHARGE patients in Germany, Luxembourg, and Austria.
 It was after Jonas’ parents found that most of the information available about CHARGE was written in English.
 Being a pure German-speaking couple, the information barely helped them understand Jonas’ rare disease.

 The above rare diseases illustrate just how their sufferers have to cope with the many issues that are often misunderstood.
 With research and collaboration between victims and their families, it is hoped that things will change for the better in the future.

-Dennis Relojo is the Founder of Psychreg, and is the Editor-in-Chief of Psychreg Journal of Psychology.
-He also serves as editorial board member for a number of peer-reviewed journals, and is a Commissioning Editor for the International Society of Critical Health Psychology.
-A Graduate Member of the British Psychological Society, Dennis holds a master’s degree in Psychology from the University of Hertfordshire and his research interest lies in the broad area of applied psychology.
+A blog psychologist, Dennis Relojo is the Founder of Psychreg and is also the Editor-in-Chief of Psychreg Journal of Psychology.
+Aside from PJP, he sits on the editorial boards of international journals, and is a Commissioning Editor for the International Society of Critical Health Psychology.
+A Graduate Member of the British Psychological Society, Dennis holds a master’s degree in psychology from the University of Hertfordshire and his research interest lies in the broad area of applied psychology.
 You can connect with him through Twitter @DennisRelojo and his website.